anushaporeddy030697/student_internship_management/README.md

 01-26-2023
 --> In order for students to mail us their queries, we are attempting to make the contact form more functional.
+01-27-2023
+--> As a team we done the contact page and the data will be seen in the database.
 </a></p>